Why A Fertility Specialist?

 Ovulation induction using clomiphene citrate (Serophene, Clomid) is the most common fertility treatment.
 Clomid is a mild fertility medication that is taken by mouth for 5-7 days to induce ovulation.
 Many women conceive with clomiphene.
 However, if you haven't gotten pregnant after taking this medication within 3-4 months, it may be time to move on to a different treatment.
 Some fertility problems will require more advanced treatments such as inseminations, surgeries, or in vitro fertilization and other assisted reproductive technologies.
 These treatments are typically performed by an infertility specialist.

-The woman's age is an important indicator of what treatment will be recommended by your physician.
+The woman's age is an important indicator of what treatment will be recommended by her physician.
 Success with fertility treatments drop dramatically after 34 years of age falling to almost zero in women over 40 unless donor eggs are used.
 A woman who is 38 may not have time, in terms of reproductive years, to spend on the less aggressive treatments and may be moved to advanced therapy sooner rather than later.

 What is an Infertility Specialist?